 Homemade Toilet Bowl Cleaner

 I love a toilet bowl cleaner that sticks to the bowl when you squirt it under the rim.
 And that is just what this recipe does!
 You can tell it is really grabbing on and letting the solution do its work to break down grime and kill bacteria.
-This recipe yields about 12 oz.
+The recipe can be downloaded for free here.

 Notes